Great Migration River Crossing, Kogatende Serengeti

 Stone Town, Tanzania

 August is one of the ideal months to visit Stone Town.
 With rare rainfall and clear skies, this month is one of the busiest times in this part of Tanzania as many tourists head to this destination.
 There are tons of things to see and do in Stone Town, which is also a UNESCO World Heritage Site.
 You will fall in love with the area’s unique culture, and rich history, which have been preserved and can be seen mostly at the town’s architectures.
 Shop at bazaars, eat local cuisine and explore historic sites, which will all add to your remarkable Tanzanian experience.
 The Forodhani Gardens is a staple of a Stone Town tour, where you can see famous ruins of the Arab Fort, the Palace Museum and the House of Wonders.
 Near the area is a food market, where you can relax as you discover the cuisine of Swahili and Zanzibari.
-From Stone Town, you can have a quick beach trip to Prison Island.
+From Stone Town, you can have a quick beach trip to Prison Island as well as other great Zanzibar beaches.
 It’s only a 20-minute board ride from town, which is also the home of giant tortoises.
 The island’s fine sand and clear water are perfect for a swim.

 Bwindi Impenetrable National Park

 The pride of Uganda is the Bwindi Impenetrable National Park.
-It’s the home of more than half of the world’s mountain gorilla population, which makes it a popular destination for gorilla tracking.
+It’s the home of more than half of the world’s mountain gorilla population, which makes Uganda a popular destination for gorilla tracking.
 The park is a protected UNESCO world heritage site where different varieties of wildlife, breath-taking sceneries, and rich flora and fauna can be found.
 You can experience hours with a gorilla family in their natural habitat in this destination.
 Birdwatching is also a favorite activity at the park where you can encounter about 350 species of birds such as the Short-tailed Warbler and the Blue-headed Sunbird.
 Bwindi Impenetrable National Park also possesses rivers and waterfalls that will stun you away.
 Trekking, hiking, and guided walks are the main activities in this destination.
 Different trails offer varying sceneries and experiences.
 The Muyanga Waterfall Walk is one of the many paths that will let you cross the River Ivi-Nkuringo until you reach the majestic waterfalls with plummeting waters from 33 meters high.
 Bwindi Impenetrable National Park highlights primate life and numerous trails, which is many hikers include the park to their list when they visit Uganda.

 Lake Manyara National Park